Aliases for CIT Gene

 GeneCards Summary for CIT Gene

 CIT (Citron Rho-Interacting Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with CIT include bipolar disorder and schizophrenia.
-Among its related pathways are ERK Signaling and Actin Nucleation by ARP-WASP Complex.
-GO annotations related to this gene include protein serine/threonine kinase activity and SH3 domain binding.
+Diseases associated with CIT include schizophrenia.
+Among its related pathways are Signaling by GPCR and ERK Signaling.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is STK38L.

 UniProtKB/Swiss-Prot for CIT Gene